-Application rates should be 1 to 5 gallons of total spray by air or 5 to 25 gallons by ground equipment unless otherwise directed.
-In either case, use the same amount of 2,4-D recommended per acre.
-For crop uses, do not mix with oil, surfactants, or other adjuvants unless specifically recommended.
-To do so may reduce herbicide's selectivity and could result in crop damage.
+Apply 1 to 5 gallons of total spray by air or 5 to 25 gallons by ground equipment unless otherwise directed.
+In either case, use the same amount of 2,4-D per acre, as specified in the ensuing use rates.

+For crop uses, tank mixing BASE CAMP LV 6 with oil, surfactants or other adjuvants may reduce the herbicide's selectivity and could result in crop damage.

 Many states have regulations concerning aerial application of 2,4-D formulations.
 Consult local regulatory authorities before making applications.
-Although this product is a low volatile formulation, at temperatures above 90°F vapors may damage susceptible crops growing nearby.
+Although this product is a low volatile formulation, temperatures above 90°F may release vapors that can result in damage to susceptible crops growing nearby.

-Product should not be allowed to come into contact with desirable, susceptible plants such as beans, cotton, fruit trees, grapes, legumes, ornamentals, peas, tomatoes, and other vegetables.
-Product should not be used in greenhouses.
+Base Camp LV 6 should not be allowed to come into contact with desirable, susceptible plants such as beans, cotton, fruit trees, grapes, legumes, ornamentals, peas, tomatoes, and other vegetables.
+BASE CAMP LV 6 should not be used in greenhouses.
 Excessive amounts of this product in the soil may temporarily inhibit seed germination and all plant growth.